-The Company's principal mission is to add value to the Munich Re group by being a leading provider of insurance solutions.
-This is done in collaboration with Munich Re to develop business opportunities, using our combined technical expertise and knowledge in insurance markets worldwide.
+The Company's principal mission is to add value to the Munich Re group by being a leading insurance solutions provider.
+The Company aims to achieve this by focusing on continuous operational improvements in conjunction with developments in internal and external environments.

-Strategy is formulated during the annual planning process when a business plan is developed and approved, and subsequent implementation is controlled and measured via regular monitoring.
+Strategy is formulated during the annual planning process when a business plan is developed and approved, and implementation is controlled and measured via regular monitoring.
 The necessary challenge and approval is provided by a quarterly Board review process.
-The strategy and resulting initiatives are communicated to staff and aligned with individual performance objectives.
+The strategy and resulting initiatives are communicated to staff and individual performance objectives are aligned with these.
 The Company is committed to empowering staff to make decisions in line with an appropriate level of authority.